 Really, this is so easy.
-You can make your own drop spindle out of a metal crochet hook and some oven-bake clay.
+You can make your own drop spindle out of a metal Tunisian crochet hook and some oven-bake clay.
 You won’t be able to crochet with the hook after turning it into a spindle though, so keep that in mind, and use a hook that you won’t mind not crocheting with anymore.
-I like to use a tunisian hook, which is longer than a standard crochet hook, in order to make a long shaft for my spindle.
+I like to use a Tunisian hook, which is longer than a standard crochet hook, in order to make a long shaft for my spindle.

-Some of the links in this post are affiliate links to Amazon.
-If you click on one, and then make a purchase, I will earn a small commission at no additional cost to you.
-Thank you for supporting my business!
+This blog post may contain affiliate links.
+If you click on one and make a purchase, I will earn a small commission at no additional cost to you.
+Thank you for supporting my small business!

 Making the spindle

-Once you have the hole, take out the hook, and bake the clay whorl (see the directions on the clay package, or Google your clay brand to find them online).
-It should not take too long.
-Our whorls were only about 1/4″ (6mm) thick, and only needed to bake at 15 minutes at one temperature, and then another 15 minutes at a slightly higher temperature.
+Once you have the hole, take out the hook, and bake the clay whorl using the directions on your clay package, or use Google to find the directions for your brand of clay online.
+Mine needed to bake at 15 minutes at one temperature, and then another 15 minutes at a slightly higher temperature.